Jithin-S-Sunny/A.L.B.I-BLAST-output-parser/README.md

 ### Project status
 Work presented at ICIBLS 2020.
+"Proceedings of International Conference on  Innovations in Biotechnology and Life" I S B N : 978-93-88647-32-8; D O I : 10.6084/m9.figshare.13947833